 Chicago Booth is located in the Hyde Park neighborhood of Chicago, Illinois, on the main campus of the university, where it runs its full-time MBA program.
 Booth has campuses in London and Hong Kong, too.
 Its facility in downtown Chicago is the venue of its evening, weekend, executive MBA, and executive education programs.

-Booth is placed ninth in the FT Global MBA Ranking 2017 and second in the 2017 US News and World Report Best Business School Ranking.
-The Economist gave it the top ranking in 2012, 2013, and 2014, and Bloomberg Businessweek the first and third positions in 2012 and 2014, respectively.
+Booth is placed sixth in the FT Global MBA Ranking 2018 and first in the 2018 US News and World Report Best Business School Ranking.
+The Economist gave it the second rank in 2017 and Bloomberg Businessweek the fourth in 2017.

 Seven Booth faculty members have won the Nobel Prize for Economic Sciences since the award was instituted in 1968: George Stigler (1982), Merton Miller (1990), Ronald Coase (1991), Gary Becker (1992), Robert Fogel (1993), Myron Scholes (1997), and Eugene Fama (2013).